This guide has three parts:

 JAVA_HOME is defined, netlogo-headless will run NetLogo using the Java that

 it points to, ignoring the version of Java available on the path.

 After the named experiment has run, the results are sent to standard output in table format, as CSV. (“-” is how you specify standard output instead of output to a file.)

-When running the headless.Main class as an application, it forces the
+When running netlogo headless, it forces the system property

 Here’s another example that shows some additional, optional arguments:

 netlogo-headless.sh \ --model Fire.nlogo \ --experiment experiment2 \ --max-pxcor 100 \ --min-pxcor -100 \ --max-pycor 100 \ --min-pycor -100

 specify a different world size than that saved in the model.
 (It’s also possible